nojronatron/nojronatron.github.io/continuing-education/msbuild-2024-notes.md

 - [ ] Enhancing .NET MAUI: Quality, Performance, And Interoperability In .NET 9.
 - [x] How To Quickly Build A .NET Dashboard (focused on WPF, MVVM and related best practices and UI design).
 - [x] Modern Full-Stack Web Development With ASP.NET Core And Blazor.

+## Developer Experience Improvements in Windows

+Speakers:

+- Kayla Cinnamon, Sr. Product Manager, Dev Home and PowerToys
+- Sharla Soennichsen, Product Manager, Dev Home and Machine Configuration

+Team Products:

+- Windows Terminal
+- WSL
+- Dev Home
+- PowerToys
+- WinGet

+> "Tools focused on keeping developers within their flow"

+### PowerToys Updates

+PowerToys Projects:

+- Loads an existing Workflow.
+- Remembers a window layout to quickly get up and running as you left it.
+- Supports different screen resolutions and multi-monitor.
+- Customize _the way apps open_.

+### Dev Home New Features

+Your Development Control Center:

+- Extensible: GitHub, Azure DevOps.
+- Connect to GitHub and other Developer or Azure Accounts.
+- PowerToys integration!
+Hosts File Editor, Registry Preview, and Env Vars Editor (to start, more on the way).
+MSFT _wants OSS participation and input_.

+Dev Home Environments:

+- Multple Environment storage and selection screen.
+- Single-pane access from within Dev Home.
+- Launches DevBox preconfigured with needed tools.
+- Create new environments for Hyper-V, Dev Box, and perhaps more in the future including Ubuntu, Win10 MSIX Packaging images as a base.
+- Configure the Env Vars for an existing Environment to clone an existing public repo, select Apps to include, etc.
+- Generate Config File: Specify ideal state wanted for an environment/machine and store as a YAML file.
+Great for duplicating to other machines!
+- Integrated with PowerShell DSC Library, so will have some delay in loading summary view or code view as they are pulled from the marketplace.
+- Adding Source Control integration into File Explorer.
+Git details are added to Details View, and there is a Git-Like status display at the bottom of File Explorer window.
+- Windows Customization: File Explorer Settings, Dev Drive Insights, Windows Developer Settings, and Quiet Background Processes.
+- Dev Drives: File type based on REFS to provide IO-heavy performance improvements.
+- Export Application settings: Pass-in file, resourceID, yaml to `winget configure export` and outputs a DSC YAML.

+### WinGet Configuration

+- Winget configure YAML: Reads-in the YAML file and creates a Windows Sandbox, executing YAML instructions similar to GitHub Actions/Azure Pipelines, but local.
+- Winget Install: Updates current environment PATH when installing packages e.g. `winget install git.get` and then git commands will function without having to restart Terminal!
+- `sudo` enables executing commands that require Administrator privileges without elevating the current (or another) Terminal instance.

+### Command Line Improvements

+- Inner Panes: Spawn from an existing Tab.
+- Snippets: Commonly used commands can be pasted to the current shell/Posh/Terminal.
+- Dev Home: When Terminal Starts setting to customize Terminal launch look and behavior.
+- Terminal Buffer Content Restore: If closing

+### Sneak Peeks

+Visual Studio Extension Windows Sandbox:

+- Can be targeted by VS 2022 to run within the Windows Sandbox environment.
+- Supports redeploy after making code or dependency fixes.

+### Resources

+Root URL aka.ms:

+- devhomedocs
+- powertoys-docs
+- terminal-docs
+- winget-docs

+Root URL microsoft:

+- devhome
+- powertoys
+- terminal
+- winget-cli

 ## DotNET API Development End-to-End